ambroseikpele/afrimarket/docs/methods.md

 print(index_price)
 ```
-The code above should return a dataframe that you can use within your code.
-The dataframe will contain the date and corresponding index price of the exchange.
+The code above should return a data frame that you can use within your code.
+The data frame will contain the date and corresponding index price of the exchange.
 Here's the output of the code above:

 ```shell
            Date      Price